 The D3DX (D3DX 9, D3DX 10, and D3DX 11) utility library is deprecated for Windows 8 and is not supported for Windows Store apps.

-Name of the destination output file where the texture will be saved.
+Name of the shader resource view in hSrcModule.
 If the compiler settings require Unicode, the data type LPCTSTR resolves to LPCWSTR.
 Otherwise, the data type resolves to LPCSTR.

-The return value is one of the values listed in Direct3D 11 Return Codes; use the return value to see if the DestFormat is supported.
+The return value is one of the values listed in Direct3D 11 Return Codes.